ALostGuardian/GVSU-CIS350-Team27/docs/software_requirements_specification.md

    - The magic system shall be easy to understand.
 7. Player Control
    - The player shall not be allowed to move enemy units as they would their normal units.
-   - The player shall be able
+   - The player shall be able to use menus to navigate between different game screens, such as the map, settings, or inventory management.